MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/process-explorer.md

 You can use Process Explorer to categorize processes, projects, meetings, and other activities.
 You can connect to a blob (cloud) storage location to analyze meeting and email activity.

-After you upload a dataset, you can use the Query Builder to help you decide what categories to add for analysis.
+After you add a new dataset within the template, you can use the Query Builder to help you decide what categories to add for analysis.
 You can select category names or phrases from the word cloud to view those meetings and then categorize them in the dashboard view.

 After you categorize a good sample of meetings into the specified categories: